darkhelmet/verboselogging/posts/jokes.md

 The two hardest problems in software are cache invalidation, naming things, and off by 1 errors.

 Knock Knock!
 Who's there? _a very long pause_ ...Java.

+## Your turn!

+Do you know some good programmer jokes?
+Share them!